Can you drive in the UAE with a foreign licence?

 Converting a Foreign Driver’s Licence in the UK

-Steps to convert a foreign driving licence in the UAE
+How to convert your foreign driving licence in UAE: step by step

 If you’re eligible to convert your foreign driving licence in the UAE, it’s important to know that the process differs slightly depending on your nationality, visa type, and the Emirate of residence.
 Here's a step-by-step guide to help you through the process: